 - Do you have any questions for me about the process?

 Based on what kind of answers the caller provides, you may be able to save both of you a lot of time and energy.
 For example, after you ask about the caller’s pets and you explain your pet policy, you both may come to the understanding that their application would be denied based on pet ownership.

 They may also learn something about the rental that doesn’t suit them and declines to pursue the property any further.
 Either way, you have conducted an efficient pre-showing interview that gives you time to work with truly qualified applicants.

 How To Create A Pre-Screening Survey Using Google Forms

 A Google Form can be a handy tool in your landlord toolbelt.
 In the video below we show you how to create a Google Form to automatically weed out bad applicants from your rental listings.
 Check it out here.

 How To Screen Applicants After Initial Questions

+The purpose of the pre-screening questions is to limit the number of bad applicants you show your rental unit to.
 If the applicant sounds good over the phone and passes your initial criteria, you will want to show them the rental.